monsoonmaelstrom/book2/book2.md

 “Why did he want it?”
 I ask.

 “Why does Randall want anything?”
-Reese asks, and I get the feeling it’s rhetorical.
+Reese murmurs the question, and I get the feeling it’s rhetorical.

 “Do you know *how* they made it?”
-I ask.
+I probe.

 “Why?” she asks suspiciously.

 “My mother did something to Liam.
-Something that feels a lot like the magic on that key,” I tell her.
+Something that feels a lot like the magic on that key,” I explain.

 “You look so much like her, you know.”